 - Create and configure sensitivity labels and their policies

 This procedure uses a hypothetical distribution group Finance team at Contoso.com and a hypothetical SMTP recipient email@example.com.

 This procedure uses alerts, see: Get started with the data loss prevention alerts

 Scenario 1 policy intent statement and mapping

-We need to block emails to all recipients that contain credit card numbers or that have the ‘highly confidential’ sensitivity label applied except if the email is sent from someone on the finance team to email@example.com.
+We need to block emails to all recipients that contain credit card numbers or that have the ‘highly confidential’ sensitivity label applied except if the email is sent from someone on the finance team to firstname.lastname@example.org.
 We want to notify the compliance admin every time an email is blocked and notify the user who sent the item and no one can be allowed to override the block.
 Track all occurrences of this high risk event in the log and we want the details of any events captured and made available for investigation